La Nuit Louis XIV - Barock-Nacht mit William Christie Versailles 2015

 Marc Antoine Charpentier Te Deum Les Arts Florissants William Christie

-Händel Messiah Oratorio, William Christie & Les Arts Florissants
+William Christie and Les Arts Florissants - "King Arthur" (Purcell)

 William Lincoln Christie is an American-born French conductor and harpsichordist.
 He is a specialist in baroque repertoire and is the founder of the ensemble Les Arts Florissants.
 Christie studied art history at Harvard University, where he was briefly assistant conductor of the Harvard Glee Club.
 From 1966, he began studies at Yale University in music, where he was a student of harpsichordist Ralph Kirkpatrick.
 He was opposed to the Vietnam War, and served in a reserve officers course to avoid the draft.
 He subsequently taught at Dartmouth College, but after his Dartmouth post was not renewed, Christie moved to France in 1971.
 He was one of a number of young men who left the United States at this time because of disagreement with the Vietnam War, and in order to avoid the draft.
 In France, he became known for his interpretations of Baroque music, particularly French Baroque music, working with René Jacobs and others.
 He also performed contemporary music alongside baroque music with the Ensemble Five Centuries.
 In 1979, Christie founded Les Arts Florissants, named after the opera of the same name by Marc-Antoine Charpentier, which was to be its first fully staged production.
 Major recognition came in 1986 with the production of Lully's Atys at the Opéra-Comique in Paris.
 Christie has also presented and recorded works by André Campra, François Couperin, Claudio Monteverdi and Jean-Philippe Rameau.